 Amber buyer's guide

-amber treatments and enhancements
+treatments and enhancements

 Ambroid, or pressed amber, is a material that has been consolidated or reconstructed into a composite.
 Small pieces of Amber are pressed and bonded together under heat and pressure to make larger pieces, and the resulting material sells for less than natural, non-consolidated Amber.
+Whenever in doubt, an independent laboratory report can confirm the authenticity of materials and inclusions in amber.

 testing amber